headerskill/SOC-Automation-Project/README.md

 ## vm Required Windows 10 ,

 ## Insatalling the sysmon on the Windows 10 vm
-To download the sysmon: https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon To download the config file : https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml Step1 : Extract the symon and copy the sysmonfig.xml file to the sysmon directory.
+* To download the sysmon: https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon
+* To download the config file : https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml
+** Step1 : Extract the symon and copy the sysmonfig.xml file to the sysmon directory.
+Step 2: Open the powershell in the administrator mode then change the directory where sysmon is install Step 3: Use commnad .\Sysmon64.exe -i .\sysmonconfig.xml to install the configure file on the powershell